 Building a log cabin on your property is a valuable addition, whether you need it as a home office, a garden room, a studio, or a peaceful retreat.
 With increased demand, homeowners in the UK must understand the planning permission for a log cabin.

-Need a bespoke log cabin?
+Looking for bespoke log cabin designs?
 Timberlogbuild is here to help.
 Contact us today on 01622 938100 or email us at for expert advice and assistance with your project.

-Let Timberlogbuild help you build the log cabin of your dreams—compliant, beautiful, and built to last.
+Let us help you build the log cabin of your dreams—compliant, beautiful, and built to last.

 Do You Need Planning Permission For A Log Cabin?